 - Teach a citizenship class

-- Donate - we are always in need of extra clothing, household items and financial support
+- Donate - we are always in need of extra clothing, school supplies, household items and financial support

 SERVICE LEARNERS: Our volunteers from Marquette University have created a special Service Learning ILC brochure with all the information service learners need when considering ILC as a place to share their talents.